 Sightseeing On Your Own

-If you arrive in Prague before your tour begins, use Rick Steves' Prague guidebook to get oriented.
+If you arrive in Prague before your tour begins, use Rick Steves' Eastern Europe guidebook to get oriented.
 Ride the public transportation, try out a few words of Czech (although many locals speak English well), and get over your jet lag with fresh air and exercise.

 Here are suggestions for sightseeing in Prague that we will not be doing as a group (see your guidebook for details): Mucha Museum, Museum of Medieval Art, Havelská Market, National Museum, Toy and Barbie Museum, boating on the Vltava River.